-The Madison Plain Local School District Transportation department provides transportation to students from grades PS to 12.
+The Madison Plain Local School District Transportation Department provides transportation to students from grades PS to 12.
 Madison Plains provides transportation to all eligible students in the district.
 Our main goal is providing safe, efficient, effective transportation to our students and families.

+Due to the national bus driver shortage, bus passes will not be permitted.
+Emergency situations will be considered.
 Please read the information below and discuss bus safety both on the bus and at bus stops with your student/students.
-If you have any questions, please contact the transportation department at 740-790-0619 or by email @ krogers@mplsd.org.
+If you have any questions, please contact the transportation department at 740-206-7001 by email @ angela.vallery@mplsd.org.